o3de/sig-testing/rfcs/test_harness/in_engine_test_harness.md

 ### Scenario 1: Tests of O3DE features

-An example of an in-game test would be a simple [black-box test](https://www.softwaretestinghelp.com/black-box-testing/) for an existing O3DE system, such as Physics:
+An example of an in-game test would be a simple [black-box test](https://www.softwaretestinghelp.com/black-box-testing/) for an existing O3DE system, such as Physics.
+The following test would be part of O3DE's self-tests, likely in the AutomatedTesting project:

 ![Physics test](phystest.png?raw=true)